fradamt/ssf/high_level/README.md

 - `3sf_high_level.py` is the "entry" point of the specification.
 It includes all the event handlers.
 - `helpers.py` contains all of the helper functions used by `3sf_high_level.py`.
 - `data_structures.py` contains all the data structure definitions.
-- `stubs.`pyi` contains functions that have not yet been defined.
+- `stubs.pyi` contains functions that have not yet been defined.
-- `formal_verification_annotations.py` include the definition of all the annotations used to aid the formal verification of this specification.
+- `formal_verification_annotations.py` includes the definition of all the annotations used to aid the formal verification of this specification.

 ### Event Handlers